vrurg/fieldx/README.md

 ## Laziness Protocol

 Though being very simple concept, laziness has its own peculiarities.
-The basics, as shown above, are such that when we declare a field as `lazy` the macro wraps it into some kind of proxy container type ([`OnceCell`] for non-sync structs).
-The first read[^only_via_method] from an uninitialized field will result in the builder method to be invoked and the value it returns to be stored in the field.
+The basics, as shown above, are such that when we declare a field as `lazy` the macro wraps it into some kind of proxy container type ([`OnceCell`] for plain fields).
+The first read[^only_via_method] from an uninitialized field will result in the lazy builder method to be invoked and the value it returns to be stored in the field.

 Here come the caveats: